Awards and Judging Criteria

 Entrants can focus on one or all three sub-categories - Water, Energy and/or Nature Conservation.

-Recognises sustainable water management and education within communities which has combined innovative water conservation and water re-use initiatives at the private, industrial and municipal levels, benefiting society and nature.
+Recognises sustainable water management and education within communities which has innovative water conservation and/or water re-use initiatives.
 Judges look for:

 - Innovative design in water and waste water re-use projects and implementation of water sensitive urban design principles.